Virtual Money: Understanding Cryptocurrency

 Cryptocurrency has been referred to as the wild west of the financial world, because there aren’t many rules or regulations.
 Some say investing in it is akin to gambling, whereas others say it’s the future of money.
 Either way, investors should not convert funds they can’t stand to lose.
 Since crypto isn’t regulated by any state or government, no one is there to investigate fraud and investments aren’t insured or protected.
 If the virtual coins in a digital wallet disappear, the money is gone.

 There is a lot more to say on the subject, but this article is a quick overview to help you understand what the digital currency trend is all about.
-In summary, cryptocurrency is a volatile and experimental market and only time will tell how worthwhile such an investment might be.
+In summary, cryptocurrency is a volatile, experimental market and only time will tell how worthwhile such an investment might be.